d2l-ai/d2l-vi/chapter_appendix-mathematics-for-deep-learning/random-variables_vn.md

 This summary statistics can always be deduced from the variance by taking the square root!
 Thus we define the *standard deviation* to be
 -->

-Phép thống kê này luôn có thể suy ra được từ phương sai bằng cách lấy căn bậc hai của nó!
-Do đó, ta xác định *độ lệch chuẩn* là
+*Độ lệch chuẩn* luôn có thể suy ra bằng cách lấy căn bậc hai của phương sai:

 $$
 \sigma_X = \sqrt{\mathrm{Var}(X)}.